This policy is made for the benefit of my psychotherapy clients.

 I maintain an active social media presence.
 Online resources such as Twitter and my website enable me to reach a broad swathe of people to whom I can communicate psychological concepts that I hope can be useful in their lives.
 I hold my duty of care and confidentiality to my psychotherapy clients and supervisees as sacrosanct and consider my media work to be related to, but completely separate from my clinical work.

-The nature of an online presence can blur interpersonal boundaries, so it is important to be as clear as possible about how boundaries may be challenged in an online environment.
+The nature of an online presence can blur interpersonal boundaries, so it is important to be as clear as possible about how boundaries may be compromised.
 As a general rule, I like to keep clinical work in the consultation room as much as possible.
 However, the nature of the digital world can sometimes stretch these boundaries, so I offer the best clarity I can below.